 1. Vertical Integration: we would be able to drive vertical integration to our business by buying up the value chain.
 It’s a way to reduce the cost of your product.

-2. Brand: Building a brand is very important
+2. Brand: Building a brand is very important, especially for car dealerships

 3. Scale: Getting to scale like what Henry Ford did.
 He found a way to bring a very expensive product into the market and use the effects of scale by reducing the cost of production for the product